xapian/xapian/xapian-core/docs/replication_protocol.rst

 The client sends a single message type to the server: this is a message of type 'R', and includes the name of a database to be replicated and a revision string for that database.
-This message is send whenever the client wants to receive updates for a database.
+This message is sent whenever the client wants to receive updates for a database.

 Server messages